sccheruku/near-ncd-submission/README.md

 - Make ad-views without tracking or linking to the viewer
 - `lib.rs->increment_impression` is vulnerable to attack -> someone can call it 100s of times to take funds from the campaign.

 This project can be improved upon but a production worthy app might require a combination of smart contracts to orchestrate advertisements and track impressions without giving away the near addresses of people that have viewed the app.
-It may not be ideal for privacy.
+The current approach does not respect privacy.